Space Weather Report

 The solar wind speed from STEREO A was detected 400 Km/s during the last 24 hours.

-The geomagnetic field was at unsettled to moderate storm (G2) levels during the last 24 hours.
+The geomagnetic field was at unsettled to minor storm (G1) levels during the last 24 hours.

-The Kp index now is at unsettled levels with Kp=3.
+The Kp index now is at active levels with Kp=4.

 IV.
 3-day Geomagnetic Activity Forecast

-The geomagnetic field is expected to be at quiet to minor storm (G1) levels on January 11 due to the effects of the recurrent coronal hole high speed stream (CH1338) and the CME and at quiet to active levels on January 12-13.
+The geomagnetic field is expected to be at quiet to minor storm (G1) levels on January 18-20 due to the effects of the recurrent coronal hole high speed stream.

 DateAp index forecastGeomagnetic Activity level